gbtami/pychess-variants/static/docs/faq.md

 *How do I change settings?*

-To change the settings, click the gear button in the top right of the screen (next to login or your username), choose "Board Settings.
+To change the settings, click the gear button in the top right of the screen (next to login or your username) and choose "Board Settings".

 *How do I change pieces and boards?
 Are there western or internationalized pieces?*